Alignak-monitoring-contrib/alignak-app/docs/interface.rst

 You can also see each daemon state by clicking on button with Alignak icon, if endpoint is available in backend.

-Finally, you can see your profile by clicking on the button
+Finally, you can see your profile by clicking on the button.

 Livestate part
 ==============